knative/docs/blog/docs/articles/getting-started-blog-p2.md

 #### Installing Knative

 Knative runs as a set of Custom Resources, Controllers, and Pods in your cluster.
 That is to say, it is Kubernetes native.
-As such, all you need to run Knative locally is a local Kubernetes cluster (minikube), and a way to build the source code into containers and apply the kubernetes resources using those images (ko).
+As such, all you need to run Knative locally is a local Kubernetes cluster (e.g. minikube or KinD), and a way to build the source code into containers and apply the kubernetes resources using those images (ko).
 After running
 `minikube start` to ensure that you have a cluster running, you can install Knative into your cluster by following the steps laid out in [the documentation](https://knative.dev/docs/install/), by using ko to apply the `config` directory of one of the repos, or you can use the fabulous set of scripts in the git repo [kn-box](https://github.com/matzew/kn-box).
 Regardless of the approach you choose, all you need to do is apply some yaml files or run some bash scripts and you will have Knative running locally!